EOSIO/eosjs-ledger-signature-provider/README.md

-# EOSJS for Ledger Signature Provider Interface
+# EOSJS Signature Provider for Ledger

 ## Overview
 A SignatureProvider for communicating with [eosjs](https://github.com/EOSIO/eosjs) from a Ledger device.